radleap/Application-Heroku-Dog-Class-Prediction/README.md

 The selected MobileNetV2 trained model maintained an accuracy of 82% on unseen test data.
 To put this success into perspective, random chance would correctly select the dog breed less than 1% of attempts.
 This is pretty good!

+## Motivation
+   CNN for dog detection, build something fun, and practice new learnings

 ## License
 ### The MIT License (MIT)